Saturday, May 12, 2012

 And yet women are still deceived, grasping at this "right" that reveals the very deepest identity insecurity.
 Being a woman isn't good enough - we must have the option to reject the very nature of what we were made for.
 And, oh, don't you dare tell me I was made for creating children!
 I was made for more than that!

 Oh, were you?
 Then you, my dear friend, have a very sorry, skewed idea of what motherhood is - which is understandable enough, considering that many of us were raised in a time when our mothers also bucked this calling, so how are we to know any better?
-But it is very high calling - some say the highest of callings - higher than working in some office, higher than having your own business, higher than finishing some degree.
+But it is a very high calling - some say the highest of callings - higher than working in some office, higher than having your own business, higher than finishing some degree.
 And, yes, higher than that bucket list.

 It is the gift of being able to mold and influence the very beginning of someone's life.
 It is the influence you have for the next generation, and every generation after that.
 The other stuff is good, sure - I like having a business, I love education - but these come far short of the calling of being a mother to as many kids as God will give me to raise for the future.